 As we rushed to the train, I could just snap a few pics of the locomotive and the exterior of the carriage.
 We quickly found our first class seats and settled in.
 I immediately loved the cute cozy interior of the Voralpen Express.

 And looking out the window is exactly what you want to do on the Pre-Alpine Express to St. Gallen.
-We took the 9.38 am train from Lucerne to St. Gallen and the sun was shining bright on the sky.
+We took the 9.38 am train from Lucerne to St. Gallen and the sun was shining brightly in the sky.
 This gave the foothills of the Alps a soft glow with hazy reflections in the distance.

 After Lake Lucerne, we crossed numerous other lakes, each with typical wooden Swiss houses along the shores.
 I loved looking at people’s houses and yards and the green rolling hills.